ArcheWizard/Password_Manager/README.md

-# 🔐 Password Manager
+# 🔐 Secure Password Manager

-A secure Password Manager built with Python that securely stores your passwords locally using strong encryption.
+A local-first Password Manager built with Python that securely stores your passwords using strong encryption.

+Current version: see `VERSION.txt` (v1.7.0)

 ## 🚀 Features